Workload Schedulability SLOs

 Overview

-This SLO measures the percentage of pods timed out during a complete lifecycle, measured while waiting for a canary pods.
+This SLO measures the percentage of pods timed out or failed during a complete lifecycle, measured while waiting for a canary pods.
 In the current implementation the image for the pod is pulled from the built-in OpenShift registry.

 The error rate is a general indicator of cluster and workload health.